JACKSON, WANDA LAVONNE (1937– ).

 In early 1960 Jackson began receiving overtures from Las Vegas where country music had been introduced by Hank Thompson and Bob Wills.
 Another break came in 1960 when a Des Moines, Iowa, disc jockey began using "Let's Have a Party," which she had recorded two years earlier, as his theme song.
 Capitol issued the song as a single, and it became a hit on the rock and roll charts.
 From that time until the early 1970s Wanda Jackson was a favorite on the Las Vegas nightclub scene.

 Overall, she charted thirty country hits from 1954 to 1974 and was twice nominated for a Grammy Award for Best Country Vocal Performance by a Female.
 Often overlooked but very significant in music history is the influence of Wanda Jackson's music on an international scale.
-Jackson was inducted into the Oklahoma Music Hall of Fame in 2000.
+Jackson was inducted into the Oklahoma Music Hall of Fame in 2000 and the Rock and Roll Hall of Fame in 2009.

 Mary A. Bufwak and Robert K. Oermann, Finding Her Voice: The Saga of Women in Country Music (New York: Crown Publishers, 1993).